 Smart homeowners tend to create smart homes.
 And we’re not just talking about well-built and intelligently designed interiors.
 You’ve probably already heard about the Internet of Things (IoT) and understand that IoT-infused appliances and devices can help make life easier, more productive, and even safer.
 Moreover, if you’re trying to sell your home quickly, it can attract prospective buyers and encourage them to make an offer.

-If you’re looking into adding smart home technology to your residence, you may well be wondering about where to start.
+If you’re looking into adding smart home technology to your residence or apartments for rent in Charleston, you may well be wondering about where to start.
 One place to begin is with trending developments in smart home appliances and devices for 2022.
 Here we’ve rounded up 4 smart home trends for 2022 to help get you started on your journey.
 Find Teenager room wallpaper stock images in HD and millions of other royalty-free stock photos, illustrations and vectors in the Shutterstock collection.